 I moved to St. Louis and worked at the Special School District for about five years while attending Maryville University where I received my Bachelor of Arts degree in Business Administration and recently retired from my position of 25 years as AVP of Business Applications and Development at Safety National Casualty Corporation, an excess workers compensation insurance carrier in Westport Plaza.

 I have been divorced for about 30 years and have a daughter (Suzanne) who lives in the city and a son (Jeff) who lives in St. Charles.
-I have lived in West County and South County and now have lived in the 3100 block of Oregon for almost ten years.
+I have lived in West County and South County and then 3100 block of Oregon for almost ten years.
+I now live on the 3200 block of Minnesota since 2018.
 Upon moving to BPW I fell in love with our beautiful brick buildings and started rehabbing.
 I have completed six properties in the neighborhood, one for state and federal tax credits, two for Federal tax credits only, one single family, one two-family which I completed last year and am in the process of rehabbing a two-family at this time.
 I also own a six-family in Lafayette Square which I have been rehabbing over the past 10 years.